 4. Use lean, data-driven techniques.
-Extract waste from your system by understanding that Medicare could be your best payer going forward.
+Extract unused resources from your system by understanding that Medicare could be your best payer going forward.
 By drilling down to specific areas and analyzing data, you can cut unnecessary spending and increase your reimbursements.

 5. Engage your medical staff.
 This is probably the most important work a hospital CEO has to do.
 Partner with your medical staff to deliver quality services that are relevant and useful to the community you serve.
 Make sure you are working with high-quality individuals who are driven to perform at the top level, and above all, implement programs that reward and publicly recognize your high-performing practitioners.